Do VA Loans Have PMI? What to Know About VA Loans & Mortgage Insurance

 Is the VA Funding Fee Required?

-Yes, the VA funding fee is required for everyone taking out a VA loan unless you meet certain exemptions.
+Yes, the VA funding fee is required for everyone as a part of the VA loan process unless you meet certain exemptions.
 While it can be a real obstacle paying these closing costs, this cost helps fund the VA benefits program and provides other veterans and service members with the opportunity to purchase a home using a VA loan.

 The VA has made it easier for veterans to purchase a home and, without adequate money coming back in, there might be no program available at all.
 That’s why every time someone pays their VA funding fees at closing, they are not only taking care of themselves but also helping other borrowers by contributing towards making homeownership more accessible.